pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-07-10-sw-pot-blondie.markdown

 - sugar free syrup
 - maple syrup
 - honey
 Description: These delicious chocolate chip peanut butter blondies use sweet potatoes as a base, leaving them rich, delicious, and slightly cakey with much less fat and sugar.
 You can swap out the chocolate chips for chopped nuts or seeds to make them a breakfast bar too!
-You can use either <a href="sweet-potato-puree">Roasted Sweet Potato Puree</a> or <a href="roasted-butternut-squash-puree">Roasted Butternut Squash Puree</a> here, or just use canned pumpkin puree.
+You can use either <a href="sweet-potato-puree">Roasted Sweet Potato Puree</a>, or just use canned pumpkin puree.
 For more sweet potato based desserts, see my fudgy <a href="sweet-potato-brownies">Sweet Potato Brownies (SF)</a>
 Instructions:
 - In a large bowl, combine all the ingredients (except chocolate chips) with a hand mixer until smooth and thoroughly mixed.
 Fold in the chocolate chips with a spatula<br><br>